pish-pish/SuperBMD/README.md

 These material presets are not always the best and you are encouraged to find other presets by experimenting with material data from models and making new scripts.
 You can combine options if wanted.
-For example, you can add the --rotate option from superbmd_rotatemodel.bat to the other bat scripts if you want shaded and rotated models.
+For example, you can add the --rotate option from superbmd_rotatemodel.bat to the other bat scripts if you want shaded and rotated models, or you can add the --bdl option from superbmd_createbdl.bat to the other scripts for shaded BDL models.

 ### Texture header info
 When dumping BMDs to DAE you will find a texheader json file.
 It contains some data from the BTI headers of